 - Take advantage of free services.
 There are a lot of services and resources that you can tap into online for absolutely free.
 For instance, instead of spending on a landline phone, why don’t you use online methods to perform your communications alternatively?
 Instead of paying for a licensed word processor, why not utilize Google Docs instead?

 - Go digital.
-About the previous tip, you can also cut significant expenses from paper and ink by going paperless and saving your documents to an online database.
+You can also cut significant expenses from paper and ink about the previous tip by going paperless and saving your documents to an online database.
 Instead of spending money on gas for your business meetings, then why not hold them virtually instead?
 You’ll be surprised at how much of your business processes can be done digitally.

 - Cut down on utility use.
-Sometimes, by simply unplugging office equipment that is currently not being used or turning off the AC in rooms that are not occupied can already cut the cost of your utility bills.
+Sometimes, simply unplugging office equipment currently not being used or turning off the AC in rooms that are not occupied can already cut the cost of your utility bills.
 However, this can’t be done alone.
-You need the cooperation of your employees as well.
+It would be best if you had the cooperation of your employees as well.

 - Buy secondhand.
 Finally, you don’t always need to buy new office equipment.
-There is a lot of secondhand gear out there that work just as well.
+There is a lot of secondary gear out there that works just as well.
 Plus points if you can even find a way to borrow them instead.

 How to Get Additional Money

 We understand, however, that there are times when it’s simply not enough to cut down expenses.
-That whatever you do, the financial struggles just seem to pile up on top of each other.
-That while it can help to cut down your outflow, you realize that what you need is a substantial inflow that can get you back on your feet.
+That whatever you do, the financial struggles seem to pile up on top of each other.
+While it can help cut down your outflow, you realize that what you need is a substantial inflow that can get you back on your feet.